ivangfr/spring-cloud-stream-kafka-multi-topics/README.md

 ## Shutdown

-To stop and remove docker compose containers, network and volumes, go to a terminal and, inside `spring-cloud-stream-kafka-multi-topics-cloudkarafka`, run the command below:
+To stop and remove docker compose containers, network and volumes, go to a terminal and, inside `spring-cloud-stream-kafka-multi-topics`, run the command below:
 ```
 docker compose down -v
 ```

 ## Cleanup

-To remove the Docker images created by this project, go to a terminal and, inside `spring-cloud-stream-kafka-multi-topics-cloudkarafka` root folder, run the following script:
+To remove the Docker images created by this project, go to a terminal and, inside `spring-cloud-stream-kafka-multi-topics` root folder, run the following script:
 ```
 ./remove-docker-images.sh
 ```